RobSLong/RobSLong.github.io/examples/data-analytics.md

 The case below is an example how to predict churn for recurring customers within an electricity company.

 <img src="/images/example-goal.png" align="left" width="80px"/>
 &nbsp; How can we make a recommendation system?
 How can we categorize our customers?
-How can we identify objects based on specific characteristics?
+How can &nbsp; we identify objects based on specific characteristics?
 These types of questions (and many more) can be answered by using data analytics techniques.
 <br>
 <br clear="left"/>